 06 of 11

 This bar stool DIY project is broken down into three parts, making it a great project to work on a little bit each day.
 It's a great looking stool that has crossbars and a square wooden seat.
-It takes some precise measuring, making it a great project for a confident beginner.
+It takes some precise measuring, making it a great project for a confident beginner or someone more experienced with making lumber cuts.

 07 of 11